DavidLacroix/french-indian-marriage-india/README.md

 Some companies offer to apostille your document for a cost [VFS attestation](http://www.vfsattestation.com/).
 It seems everything had to be done through the office in Delhi.
 In the end it seemed easier and much cheaper to do every thing myself (I don't regret that now, the whole procedure is time consuming though).

 ## Local registrar office - civil marriage
-Once the period (around 1 month) of Indian bans is completed and you are in possession of your non objection certificate, you can simply go to the sub registrar office, the special marriage will be celebrated (it'll take 1-2 hours).
+Once the period (around 1 month) of Indian bans is completed and you are in possession of your non objection certificate, simply go to the sub registrar office, the special marriage will be celebrated (it'll take 1-2 hours).
 Here is the document and forms that were required from us:
 * [form1](form1.jpg)
 * [form2](form2.jpg)
 * [form3](form3.jpg)